GFCI Outlets Are Designed to Improve Safety

 Using and Testing a GFCI Outlet

 You would use a GFCI power outlet just as you would any normal outlet in your home.
 You can plug any device requiring an electrical current and that appliance will work just the same.
+NOTE: We do not recommend plugging a refrigerator or freezer into a GFCI outlet since these appliances need a constant source of power.

 To test your GFCI outlet, plug in a small lamp or other electrical appliance and turn it on.
 Press the test button on the GFCI power outlet.
 If the lamp or appliance stops working, the GFCI outlet is functioning correctly.
 Press the reset button and the outlet will return to normal, functioning mode.